Ajn0r/cat-mouse-game/README.md

 #### First-time player Fulfillment

-- Easily navigated, and error messages if they type wrong
+- Easily navigated, the game follow a flow of logic and the player recives an error messages if they type any wrong input
-- Number of guesses left is displayed every time the player is wrong
+- Number of guesses left is displayed every time the player enters a wrong guess
 - Once the game is finished the player is asked if they would like to play again

 #### Returning player perspective